cleverpine/cp-virava-spring-helper/README.md

 Virava is a simple and easy to use authentication and authorisation library for Java Spring Boot Applications.
 It is a wrapper around Spring Security and provides a simple way to configure and use Spring Security in your application with OAuth2.0 and OpenID Connect.
-It leverages the power of Sprint AOP to provide a simple and type-safe way to define authorisation rules in your controllers.
+It leverages the power of Spring AOP to provide a simple and type-safe way to define authorisation rules in your controllers.

 ## Features